chiraitori/HoYo_Code_Sender_Discord_Bot/README.md

 - **Role-based Notifications**: Mentions specific roles when new codes are available.
 - **Customizable Setup**: Configure notification channels and roles per server.
 - **Admin Controls**: Toggle auto-send feature and manually send codes.
+- **Multi-language Support**: Available in English, Japanese, and Vietnamese.
+- **Game Emojis**: Custom Discord emojis for each supported game for better visual appeal.
+- **Smart DM Handling**: Server-only commands automatically inform users when used incorrectly in DMs.
 - **Error Handling**: Improved error handling for API calls and interactions.

 ## Commands

+**🏠 Server-Only Commands** (must be used in Discord servers, not DMs):
 - `/setup` - Configure notification channels and roles (**Admin only**).
-- `/listcodes` - List all active codes for a selected game.
-- `/redeem` - Manually send redemption codes with custom messages (**Admin only**).
+- `/postcode` - Manually post redemption codes with custom messages (**Admin only**).
 - `/demoautosend` - Send demo codes to test the notification system (**Admin only**).
 - `/toggleautosend` - Enable or disable automatic code notifications (**Admin only**).
 - `/favgames` - Set which game codes you want to receive (**Admin only**).
 - `/setlang` - Set the bot language for this server (English/Vietnamese/Japanese) (**Admin only**).
+- `/checkchannels` - Check and validate notification channels (**Admin only**).
+- `/deletesetup` - Delete all bot configuration for this server (**Admin only**).

+**📱 Universal Commands** (work in both servers and DMs):
+- `/listcodes` - List all active codes for a selected game.
 - `/help` - Shows how to setup the bot and provides usage tips.
 - `/about` - Show information about the bot.
-- `/checkchannels` - Check and validate notification channels (**Admin only**).
-- `/deletesetup` - Delete all bot configuration for this server (**Admin only**).
 - `/vote` - Get information about voting for the bot on Top.gg.
-(You can delete this command if self-hosting)

 ## Setup